-Federal complaint challenges Harvard legacy admissions
+Legacy admissions: Harvard accused of favouring mostly white students

 Harvard declined to comment on Monday's complaint, but directed the BBC to its response last week to the Supreme Court's ruling.

-In the statement, the university's leaders "reaffirm the fundamental principle that deep and transformative teaching, learning, and research depend upon a community comprising people of many backgrounds, perspectives, and lived experiences".
+In Thursday's statement, the university said it would continue to welcome "people of many backgrounds, perspectives, and lived experiences".

 Legacy admissions have already been banned at institutions including the University of California and all of Colorado's public universities, with several efforts targeting the practice elsewhere.